 We follow the UN Global Compact principles, and our focus on human rights, good and secure working conditions, social engagement, anti-corruption and environmental responsibility form the basis for how we do business.
 For this reason, we have committed ourselves to reporting annually on activities and progress related to our principles for social responsibility.

 We would like to be a role model for working conditions.
-In early 2017, we attained a Sedex Members Ethical Trade Audit (SMETA) certification, in the areas of working conditions, working environment, environment and business ethics.
+In 2017, we attained a Sedex Members Ethical Trade Audit (SMETA) certification, in the areas of working conditions, working environment, environment and business ethics.

 Good working conditions